 About admin roles

-Your subscription comes with a set of admin roles that you can to users in your organization.
+Your subscription comes with a set of admin roles that you can assign to users in your organization.
 Each admin role maps to common business functions and gives people in your organization permissions to do specific tasks in the admin centers.
 For more information, see Assign admin roles

 Things to consider...

 Because admins have access to sensitive data and files, we recommend that you follow these guidelines to keep your organization's data more secure.

 |Have 2 to 4 global admins||Because only another global admin can reset a global admin's password, we recommend that you have at least 2 global admins in your organization in case of account lockout.
 But the global admin has almost unlimited access to your org's settings and most of the data, so we also recommend that you don't have more than 4 global admins because that's a security threat.|